-- Doctorate in Information Technology: Students focus on a subfield, such as networking, software, or infrastructure, expanding their knowledge of information technology.
+Students focus on a subfield, such as networking, software, or infrastructure, expanding their knowledge of information technology.
 Doctoral students conduct dissertation research in their specialization.

-- Doctorate in Computer Science: During a computer science doctorate, students learn the theory behind designing and developing software.
+During a computer science doctorate, students learn the theory behind designing and developing software.
 Doctoral students conduct high-level research in computer science.

-- Doctorate in Informatics: In informatics, doctoral students study the design and development of information technology.
+In informatics, doctoral students study the design and development of information technology.
 The degree combines technical knowledge with problem-solving skills.

-- Doctorate in Computer Systems Engineering: Computer systems engineering programs train students to design integrated hardware and software systems.
+Computer systems engineering programs train students to design integrated hardware and software systems.
 A background in IT prepares graduates for the research-based program.

-- Doctorate in Information Systems Security: Doctoral programs in information systems security emphasize the theories and practices behind cybersecurity and creating secure online systems.
+Doctoral programs in information systems security emphasize the theories and practices behind cybersecurity and creating secure online systems.
 Students conduct research on internet security.